 Inform, empower and engage at the local level

-We’ve clearly defined I Belong at Huber and have empowered our leadership team and employees to have open and honest conversations about what diversity and inclusion means to them within their local environment.
+We’ve empowered our leadership team and employees to have open and honest conversations about what diversity, equity and inclusion means to them within their local environment.
 We support these conversations through the provision of training, messaging toolkits and positive storytelling.